 - Protects against UV damage: "Grapeseed oil has a high amount of phenolic compounds which are antioxidants, and can protect the hair from UV damage," explains Cybele Fishman, MD, a board-certified dermatologist with Advanced Dermatology PC.

 - Incredibly lightweight: "The other advantage that grapeseed oil has over other types of oils for the hair is that it is practically weightless.
 This means it's a perfect option for those with even the finest, thinnest hair.
 It doesn't weigh hair down," explains Scott.

 Hairstylist Liana Zingarino at the Serge Normant at John Frieda Salon adds, "It's also odorless so you won't have to worry about lingering scents that other oils can leave."

-- Soothes the scalp: "Issues such as flaky, itchy scalp are relieved with the application of grape-seed oil directly on the scalp," Scott explains.
-"The essential fatty acids and nutrients have anti-inflammatory properties that help to nourish and soothe scalp."
+- Soothes the scalp: "Issues such as flaky, itchy scalp are relieved with the application of grapeseed oil directly on the scalp," Scott explains.
+"The essential fatty acids and nutrients have anti-inflammatory properties that help to nourish and soothe the scalp."

 - Can help premature graying: Fishman explains, "While gray hair is from a variety of factors including genetics, oxidative stress also plays a role, so having antioxidants directly on the hair could theoretically help protect against premature graying."
 Scott adds, "These are the seeds that contain the most powerful antioxidants.
 The oil extracted from these seeds contains a compound known as OPC.
 Countless studies have shown that OPCs are highly potent antioxidants that can help prevent premature aging."